 CLIENT: Community Psychiatry

-SKILLS: HTML, CSS/Sass, Javascript, jQuery, Gulp, PHP, WordPress
+SKILLS: HTML, CSS, SCSS, Javascript, jQuery, Gulp, PHP, WordPress

-I was proud to contribute to Community Psychiatry’s mission of connecting people with mental health providers by building this website (which was designed and continues to be maintained with care by the team at Kiosk).
-The site features a flexible “panel builder”-style content editing system and a custom integration with the Google Maps API to assist visitors in finding providers near them.
+I’m proud to have contributed to Community Psychiatry’s mission of connecting people with mental health providers by building this website.
+It features a “panel builder”-style system to make editing content easy and flexible, as well as a custom integration with the Google Maps API to assist visitors in finding providers near them.
+The site was designed and is maintained with care by the team at Kiosk.

 AGENCY: Kiosk